Kyle WongProduct & UX Designer · Data Visualization

 Hiding controls reduced visual noise, but increased decision ambiguity.
 Error rate increased to 20–35%.
 Users hesitated, second-guessed, or misinterpreted results.

-Iteration 1: centralized filters
+Iteration 1: All filters live in filter modal

 Final System